Dionysus God of Wine & Ecstasy | Key Facts, Symbols and Myths

 Suffering as a key feature: Vyacheslav Ivanov noted that Dionysus’s suffering was central to his cult, much like Christ’s suffering is in Christianity.

-Jungian psychological interpretation
+Jungian psychological interpretation of Dionysus

 • Carl Jung, heavily influenced by Nietzsche, discussed the concept of enantiodromia—the idea that anything pushed to its extreme eventually transforms into its opposite.
 This dynamic is reenacted through inversions Dionysian rituals